mateoconlechuga/convimg/README.md

                                       : 'exact' is used to match colors exactly : to the input color before quantization.
-                                      : It is an optional parameter, defaults to : 'false' but can be 'true'
+                                      : It is an optional parameter, defaults to : 'false' but can be 'true'.

            speed: <speed>             : Speed controls (somewhat, not really) : the quality of the palette generated.